 - Have been in operation for at least a year

 Grants range up to $20,000 depending on the size of the business and are for general operating expenses.
 Businesses can use them at their discretion.
-UPDATE: At this point in time, we have distributed a majority of the funding.
+UPDATE: At this point in time, we have distributed all of the funding.

 We have compiled a list of recovery resources for business and, through the Nexus Business Legacy Program, we are offering free consultations for business owners to learn about transitioning to employee ownership.